ippoboi/ippoboi/README.md

 ### Hi there, I'm Dimitar 👋

-I'm a french student trying to learn programming by myself before school starts to teach me.
-My Github will show my projects from beginner to, one day, advanced !
+I'm a french engineer student trying to learn web development and programming by myself.
 I also enjoy UI/UX, wireframing and designing.